WoltLab/docs.woltlab.com/docs/package_pip_user-notification-event.md

 ### `<presetmailnotificationtype>`

-{% include callout.html content="Avoid using this option, as sending unsolicited mail can be seen as spamming." type="info" %}
+!!! info "Avoid using this option, as sending unsolicited mail can be seen as spamming."

 One of `instant` or `daily`.
 Defines whether this type of email notifications is enabled by default.